Muskegon Chronicle

-The Muskegon Chronicle is a daily newspaper in Muskegon, Michigan, owned by Booth newspapers.
-In May 2007, the paper celebrated 150 years.
+The Muskegon Chronicle is a daily newspaper in Muskegon, Michigan, owned by MLive Media Group.
+It was founded in 1857.

 Because of common ownership with Grand Rapids Press, the Chronicle's coverage and distribution focuses on Muskegon, Newaygo, Oceana, and Ottawa County north of the Grand River, while the Press focuses on Kent, Ottawa (south of the Grand River), and Allegan counties.
 These two papers often publish each other's stories.
 Beginning with the October 18 edition, printing of the Chronicle was moved from Muskegon to the Walker, Michigan, printing facility of The Grand Rapids Press.
 Both newspapers are still printed daily, although home delivery for both was reduced to three days a week (Tuesday, Thursday, and Sunday) with an e-edition available to subscribers and the print edition available only in newsstands on the other days.